 Work with international CO2 emission data and learn how to find the largest and smallest values in your data.

 Learn when to use different types of charts, and how to transpose to prepare data for charting.

-Filtering data is a common, yet powerful analysis technique.
+Filtering is a powerful analysis technique.
 Learn how to filter by condition and by value to explore your data.

 Group rows together in order to summarize large amounts of data quickly.

-How much money came from out of state in New York governor Andrew Cuomo’s 2014 re-election campaign?
+How much money came from out of state in New York governor 2014 re-election campaign?

 Learn the difference between “long” and “wide” table formats and how to convert between them.